RECIPE: Cajun Shrimp Pasta (So Good You’ll Cry)

 And, it’s so dang easy and ready in just 25 minutes!
 This Cajun shrimp pasta recipe is so quick to make, so easy and so good, you just may cry tears of joy.
 Cajun alligator tears.

-This is a super simple way to cook a delicious meal, even when time is limited.
+This is a super simple recipe that can easily be batched for a crowd.
 By the time the water boils for the pasta and the pasta is cooked, the rest of your meal will be ready.
 And, there is something about shrimp; it always elevates a meal and makes it stand out.

 Cajun Shrimp Pasta